Table of Contents

 Bill is an unmarried elderly male who will require nursing home care in the near future.
 He has $102,000 in countable assets and lives in a state where the Medicaid asset limit is $2,000.
 This means he has $100,000 in “excess” assets.
 He has one adult daughter and would like to preserve a portion of his assets for her rather than spend everything on nursing home care.
 Since Medicaid has a look back period and punishes the gifting of assets, he will be penalized with a period of ineligibility for gifting money to his daughter.

-Therefore, he gifts her half of his excess assets, $50,000, and with the other $50,000 he purchases a Medicaid compliant annuity.
+Bill gifts his daughter half of his excess assets, $50,000, and with the other $50,000 he purchases a Medicaid compliant annuity.
 Between the gifting and the annuity, Bill no longer has assets over Medicaid’s asset limit.
 Therefore, he can apply for nursing home Medicaid, his penalty period will be established, and he can pay for his long-term care during the penalty period with income from the annuity.

 In Which States Can Modern Half a Loaf be Used?

 In 47 states a Modern Half a Loaf strategy or a variation thereof can be utilized to help a loved one qualify for Medicaid.
-At the time of this writing (May 2019), the only states in which it or a variation cannot be used are North Dakota, Oregon and Washington.
+To the best of our knowledge, at the time of this writing (February 2021), the only states in which it or a variation cannot be used are North Dakota, Oregon, and Washington.
 This is because these states do not permit short-term annuities for Medicaid purposes.